Mission

 The FTG holds two regular meetings every year, where members and fellows meet to present and discuss their work.
 Members and fellows of the FTG are researchers from leading institutions, who work primarily on the theory of corporate finance, financial institutions, and financial markets.

 The group was founded by Itay Goldstein and Gustavo Manso in the fall of 2009, when they organized the first meeting at MIT.
-Since then, the organization of the group’s regular meetings rotates among members of the group; each such meeting is organized by two or three different members.
+Since then, the organization of the group’s regular meetings rotates among members of the group; each such meeting is organized by two or more different members.
 Participation is by invitation only.

 The FTG’s current by-laws can be found here.